-The Philadelphia Naval Shipyard employed over 40,000 workers during World War II in roles that exposed them to asbestos daily.
-This historic facility, one of America's oldest shipyards, constructed and repaired naval vessels containing extensive asbestos insulation and materials.
-Today, decades later, former workers continue developing mesothelioma from their wartime exposure.
+The Philadelphia Naval Shipyard employed over 40,000 workers during World War II in roles that exposed them to asbestos daily.[1]
+This historic facility, one of America's oldest shipyards, constructed and repaired naval vessels containing extensive asbestos-containing materials (ACM) and toxic insulation.[2]
+Today, decades later, former workers continue developing mesothelioma from their wartime exposure.[3]

 Executive Summary